|

 #include <unistd.h>

-int syscall(SYS_mount_setattr, int dirfd, const char *pathname,
+int syscall(SYS_mount_setattr, int dirfd, const char *path,

 unsigned int flags, struct mount_attr *attr, size_t size);